postcss/postcss-selector-parser/API.md

 Arguments:

-* `old` The existing node in the container.
+* `old`: The existing node in the container.
-* `new` The new node to add before/after the existing node.
+* `new`: The new node to add before/after the existing node.

 ### `container.remove(node)`